Nata Lee Lays Naked On The Sand At The Beach, Flaunts Her ‘Perfect Tan’

-In the pic, the model was seen lying on her stomach stretched out across the white sand.
-The crystal-clear turquoise water was visible behind her, slowly lapping at the shoreline.
+In the pic, the model laid on her stomach while stretched out across the white sand.
+The crystal-clear turquoise water could be seen behind her, slowly lapping at the shoreline.
 According to Lee’s caption, the photo shoot took place in the Maldives.

 Despite her nudity, the overall vibe of the photograph was more sultry and sensual than explicit.
 Even though she wasn’t wearing any clothing, the stunner did not showcase any private parts beyond her toned derrière.